 Organisation Date Metropolitan Local Aboriginal Land Council.
 Consultation on Aboriginal heritage interpretation archaeological potential and cultural heritage values was undertaken with Metropolitan LALC during site survey of Central SSP, 12 April 2022 (see Section 10.2, and Appendix C for details).
-Heritage NSW (as delegate for the Heritage Council of NSW) Presentation at meetings on 8 July 2020, 2 December 2020, 3 March 2021, 5 June 2021 HIS to be provided to Heritage NSW August 2022 City of Sydney Aboriginal and Torres Strait Islander Advisory Panel Consultation undertaken as part of Connecting to Country framework (Balarinji 2022) OGA NSW (through the DRP process).
+Heritage NSW (as delegate for the Heritage Council of NSW) Presentation at meetings on 8 July 2020, 2 December 2020, 3 March 2021, 5 June 2021 Draft HIS was provided to Heritage NSW in August 2022, and comments provided City of Sydney Aboriginal and Torres Strait Islander Advisory Panel Consultation undertaken as part of Connecting to Country framework (Balarinji 2023) OGA NSW (through the DRP process).
 Presented HIS outline at DRP meeting in August 2020 and information on interpretation integration at DRP meeting on 4 Nov 2021.
 Heritage matters raised at regular DRP meetings throughout 2020 and 2021